patternspandemic/pony-reactors/README.md

 * Pony includes multiple message entry points in its implementation by way of actor behaviors.
 Generic behaviors may then form the basis needed for protocol isolation.
 * While Pony cannot await specific combinations of messages sent to behaviors, it is further surmised that, just like a Reactor, a Pony actor can use internal event stream composition to essentially await any combination of messages, and avoid the need for a dedicated multi-receive construct.
-* Message receives by way of behaviors can be made first class through partial application, fulfilling the requirement for protocol composition.
+* Message receives by way of behaviors can be made first class through partial application or captures, fulfilling the requirement for protocol composition.

 The _pony-reactors_ framework is inspired and informed by: